WCSCourses/Cancer_Genome_Analysis_2025/course_modules_2025/02_Mutation_Calling/mutation_calling_exercises.md

 ```

-**How many reads are in the TCRBOA2-N-WEX.region.bam BAM file?** (Hint: you can use the first few lines of output of `samtools stats`, and remember the `head` and `less` commands can help view portions of files.)
+**How many reads are in the TCRBOA2-N-WEX.region.bam BAM file?** (Hint: you can use the first few lines of output of `samtools stats`, and remember the `head` and `less` commands can help view portions of files.
+Also remember that you can "pipe" the output of one command to the input of another using the `|` operator.)

+For example, to use samtools stats and pipe it to another command, you'd run `samtools stats <MY BAM FILE> | <my other command>`.

+**Hint**: the number of sequences in the BAM is equal to the number of reads.

 ```